Alkaline (musician): 2015–2016: Breakthrough with New Level Unlocked

 In mid 2015 Alkaline pushed himself to the international market with his hit singles "On Fleek (Love Yuh Everything)" and "Ride on Me (Remix)" featuring Sean Kingston while consistently working on his debut album New Level Unlocked.

 He released two other hit singles that year which was "ATM" on 30 September 2015, and "Champion Boy" on 30 October 2015, which were both featured on the New Level Unlocked Album.
-The album was released on 25 March 2016, under DJ Frass Records, going on to top the Billboard Reggae Charts in April which stood for 18 weeks, making him the first dancehall deejay to have a number one album on the charts in five years.
+The album was released on 25 March 2016, under DJ Frass Records, going on to top the Billboard Reggae Albums Charts in April which stood for 18 weeks, making him the first dancehall deejay to have a number one album on the charts in five years.
 New Level Unlocked was selected at number 3 in Billboards "10 Best Reggae Albums of 2016".
-He also had multiple hit singles that year with "Formula", "My Side of The Story", "Block and Delete", "After All", "12 PM (Living Good), "Spoil You", "Extra Lesson" and "Badness It Name".
+He also had multiple hit singles that year with "Formula", "My Side of The Story", "Block and Delete", "After All", "12 PM (Living Good)", "Spoil You", "Extra Lesson" and "Badness It Name".
 In September 2016 he was nominated for a MOBO Award for the second time in the Best Reggae Act category.
-His "Champion Boy" single was used in an advertising campaign for theRed Stripe Premier League.
-With the crew name Vendetta which he uses to categorize his fans, made the launch of a clothing line considered as Detta Gear.
+His "Champion Boy" single was used in an advertising campaign for the Red Stripe Premier League.
+With the crew's name Vendetta which he uses to categorize his fans, made the launch of a clothing line considered as Detta Gear.
 He was also featured on a remix of Shaggy's "That Love" on 11 November 2016.